-The annual financial statements of Siemens Bank for the fiscal year ending on September 30, 2020, have been prepared in accordance with the provisions of the German Commercial Code (HGB) and the German Accounting Regulation for Banks and Financial Services Institutions (RechKredV).
+The annual financial statements of Siemens Bank for the fiscal year ending on September 30, 2021, have been prepared in accordance with the provisions of the German Commercial Code (HGB) and the German Accounting Regulation for Banks and Financial Services Institutions (RechKredV).
 The annual financial statements also comply with the provisions of the German Private Limited Companies Act (GmbHG).

 The annual financial statements have been prepared in euros in accordance with section 244 HGB.
-For the purposes of clarity, amounts are shown in thousands of euros ( $\in$ '000).
+To improve clarity, amounts are presented in thousands of euros (€'000).